 6. Winterize Roses

-- You may water roses regularly through the fall; refrain from fertilizing starting 6 weeks before the first fall frost.
+- You may water roses regularly through the fall; refrain from fertilizing starting 6 weeks before the usual date of your first fall frost.

 - Remove any dead or diseased canes.